Olympiodorus of Thebes: Influence

 In addition, Treadgold suggests that fragments of Olympiodorus survive in the Wars of Procopius.

 It was not just other writers who were influenced by Olympiodorus.
-His philosopher friend Hierocles, whom he visited at Alexandria after his visit to the Blemmyes and the death of his son, was so moved by the contrast between his successful mission and his tragic loss that he was moved to write ‘’On Providence and Fate, and the Relation of What We Control to the Divine Power’’, which he addressed and sent to Olympiodorus to console him..
+His philosopher friend Hierocles, whom he visited at Alexandria after his visit to the Blemmyes and the death of his son, was so moved by the contrast between his successful mission and his tragic loss that he was moved to write On Providence and Fate, and the Relation of What We Control to the Divine Power, which he addressed and sent to Olympiodorus to console him.
 (Note: There is some doubt as to whether or not Olympiodorus of Thebes was the Olympiodorus addressed by Heirocles.)
-In the preface to this book (summarised in Photius), Hierocles refers to Olympiodorus’ skills and successes as a Roman ambassador.
+In the preface to this book (summarised in Photius), Hierocles refers to Olympiodorus's skills and successes as a Roman ambassador.

-The work was an official document, and contained Olympiodorus' professional opinions and policy recommendations.
+The work was an official document, and contained Olympiodorus's professional opinions and policy recommendations.
 He advocated conciliating barbarians, which he considered often to be preferable to opposing them.
 He blamed Honorius for failing to win over Alaric, either by acceding to what he considered his "reasonable demands", or dealing successfully with his threat.

 Olympiodorus advocated support for the western empire by the East, highlighting the detrimental effects of earlier conflicts between the emperor Arcadius and Stilicho.
-Gillett describes his work as “a monument to the vitality of the belief in the unity of the Roman Empire under the Theodosian dynasty”.
-Gillett notes the commitment of time and resources expended by Constantinople to support Ravenna in the face of the aggressive Vandal presence in north Africa, and suggests that Olympiodorus’ work provided a "timely contribution" to the debate.
+Gillett describes his work as "a monument to the vitality of the belief in the unity of the Roman Empire under the Theodosian dynasty".
+Gillett notes the commitment of time and resources expended by Constantinople to support Ravenna in the face of the aggressive Vandal presence in north Africa, and suggests that Olympiodorus's work provided a "timely contribution" to the debate.
 In the end, Gillett asserts that the history, rather than a record of events for posterity, or a religious polemic, was a realistic assessment of affairs of state.